-For 15 years now, the IDFA Bertha Fund
+For over 15 years now, the IDFA Bertha Fund

 (previously known as the Jan Vrijman Fund) has been supporting filmmakers from developing countries, helping their films to be made and screened and their stories to be heard, both in their own countries and abroad.
 Filmmakers with powerful and urgent stories to tell from Africa, Asia, Latin America and the Middle East.